-Fall Back: Home Preparedness Checklist for Time Change Sunday
+Fall Back: Safety Checklist for Time Change Sunday

-Autumn's here and it's time to Fall Back: Time Change Sunday is on the way!
+Autumn's here and it's time to Fall Back: Time Change Sunday is coming!

 As you circle the house, resetting clocks to Standard Time, make time for this short safety checklist.
 It'll see you into the winter from a safe--and organized--home:

 Change the clocks, change the batteries.
 Smoke detectors and carbon monoxide detectors save lives ... if they're powered on by a fresh battery.
 Safety experts recommend replacing smoke and carbon monoxide detector batteries twice a year--so celebrate Time Change Sunday with fresh batteries all around.